neubot/neubot/doc/neubot.1.rst

   Page displayed when Neubot is not running.

 **privacy.html**
-  Shows (and allows to modify) privacy settings.
+  Shows, and allows to modify, privacy settings.

 **results.html**
   The results page, dynamically filled by javascript using Neubot web